KathleenDollard/docs/docs/csharp/roslyn-sdk/incremental-source-generators/performance-guidelines.md

 ms.date: 6/11/2022
 ms.topic: article
 ---

+@chsienki Do immutable arrays use ref equality, or do they use the ImmutableArrayValueComparer in SyntaxValueProvider by default

 # Performance Guidelines

 Your generator is run your user's design time compiler and you partner with us to maintain good design time performance for editors like Visual Studio users.
 The most important things to maintain performance are: